-With so much of our information (including incredibly personal data) being found online, cybersecurity is of the utmost importance.
+With so much of our personal data stored online, cybersecurity is of the utmost importance.

 So just where in the world are you cyber safe, if anywhere?

 Our study looked at 60 countries and found huge differences in a number of categories, from malware rates to cybersecurity-related legislation.
-In fact, not one country is « top of the class » across the board.
+In fact, not one country is “top of the class” across the board.
 All of the countries we analyzed could do with some significant improvements.

 So have things improved or are they getting worse?